"Normal" phylogenetic networks may be emerging as the leading class: Conclusion

 Phylogenetics is the science of inferring ancestral relationships among a set of present-day species.
 With such a project, and in the presence of reticulate events such as hybridization and horizontal gene transfer, there can inevitably be information whose signal is irretrievably lost.
-The mathematics of phylogenetic networks is now indicating that the class of \emph{normal} networks provides a framework for inference that respects this information constraint.
+As the mathematical properties of phylogenetic networks continue to be developed, we can expect clarity to emerge about which classes of network are recoverable from different kinds of data, and we can expect the development of robust methods to make inferences.
+The current evidence, as summarized here, seems to be indicating that the class of \emph{normal} networks may provide a framework for this emergent clarity, and for inference methods that respect the information constraints imposed by reticulation.

+There will certainly be more nuance to come.
+We have not discussed details of several dimensions of network inference, making at most a passing reference to implicit networks, or the related semidirected networks~\cite{gross2021distinguishing,linz2023exploring}, and have not gone far into networks that arise from different types of data or processes (aside from a brief mention of HGT and hybridization networks).
 The further development of methods for the reconstruction of normal networks, and results that develop their mathematical properties, seems a most promising direction for future research.